Festival of Joy

 Day of liberation

 8 May 1945 is the day of the unconditional surrender of the German Wehrmacht, and the day of the official end of World War II in Europe.
 On the occasion of the anniversary of the liberation from the Nazi terror regime, Mauthausen Committee Austria (MKÖ) annually organises the Festival of Joy on 8 May.
 But on 8 May, we do not only celebrate the liberation from Nazi rule.
 We also commemorate the millions who were prosecuted and murdered by the Nazis.
 Tribute is paid to the victims and the resistance fighters on this day, and the liberators are celebrated.
 Each year, the Festival of Joy will focus on a new annual theme.
-In 2023, the focus will be on "Civil Courage".
+In 2024, the focus will be on "Law and Justice in National Socialism".

-8 May 2022 is the 78th anniversary of the unconditional surrender of the German Wehrmacht.
-On this day, already for the eleventh time, Mauthausen Committee Austria (MKÖ) is organising the Festival of Joy to commemorate the victims and to celebrate the liberation from the NS reign of terror.
-For the past years, the Festival of Joy has taken place virtually due to the Covid-19 pandemic.
-Over 30,000 people have answered our call and celebrate the Festival of Joy 2021 with us virtually, on ORF III and on all online channels of MKÖ.
-The viewers were from over 20 different countries such as Austria, Germany, but also Australia, China, Iran, Brazil, Israel, and the US.
+8 May 2024 is the 79th anniversary of the unconditional surrender of the German Wehrmacht.
+On this day, already for the twelfth time, Mauthausen Committee Austria (MKÖ) is organising the Festival of Joy to commemorate the victims and to celebrate the liberation from the NS reign of terror.